rlynjb/wandrr/_posts/2016-03-04-Beginning-Small-Web-App-Development-with-AngularJS.md

 - To produce a quick prototype to showcase a prospect client.
 - To use prototype and further develop into a production app.

 Above are reasons base on my personal opinion.
 There are different scenarios and situations why we use certain techonology and practice certain methodology.
-Each company comprise of their own development workflow that fits their business process and requirements.
+Each company comprise of their own development workflow that fits their business process and be able to produce product base on business requirements.

 Following link is a solid and comprehensive response to a Quora question regarding which JavaScript Framework should we spend time learning which, I think, it doesn't just apply to JavaScript Frameworks but how we approach a project: [I'm a bit lost in JavaScript framework hell.
 Should I spend time learning backbone.js or ember.js or can.js or angular.js?](https://www.quora.com/Im-a-bit-lost-in-JavaScript-framework-hell-Should-I-spend-time-learning-backbone-js-or-ember-js-or-can-js-or-angular-js/answer/Michael-Mullany-1?srid=Mz0n)